ActuallyHappening/COMP1100/documents/Iteration_2/test_cards.md

 4) Would you participate in a system where you aid other students?
 5) Would you prefer a system where course staff are present in the forums or not present in the forums

-*note from raf mid interview, what if we have course positivity from the end of year reviews?
+*note from raf mid interview, what if we have course positivity from the end of semester reviews for each course?